 Deep Play: A Strategy for Rest

-According to Alex Soojun-Kim Pang, the author of Rest, an example would be a scientist who also practiced mountain climbing combines the focus and problem-solving ability needed to solve complex scientific problems with intense physical challenges.
+According to Alex Soojun-Kim Pang, the author of Rest, an example would be a scientist who also practiced mountain climbing and combines the focus and problem-solving ability needed to solve complex scientific problems with intense physical challenges.

 We All Had Dreams

-Perhaps, you have no idea where to start.
+Perhaps you have no idea where to start.

 Start with your dreams and passions.